fbpx

 art-appreciation-children-Banksy

-Description: This activity introduces children to street art and the work of the mysterious artist Banksy.
+Description: This activity introduces kids to street art and the work of the mysterious artist Banksy.
 Using stencils and spray bottles, they can create their own graffiti-style artworks.

 Artist Story: Banksy is a pseudonymous England-based street artist, political activist, and film director.
 His satirical street art and subversive epigrams combine dark humor with graffiti executed in a distinctive stenciling technique.
 His works of political and social commentary have been featured on streets, walls, and bridges of cities throughout the world.